jupyter/enhancement-proposals/62-cell-id/cell-id.md

 ### Reference implementation

 The nbformat [PR#189](https://github.com/jupyter/nbformat/pull/189) has a full (unreviewed) working change of the proposal applied to nbformat.
+Note that the pattern allows for numerics as the first character, which in some places in html4 is not allowed.
 Outside of tests and the cell id uniqueness check the change can be captured with this diff:

 ```
 diff --git a/nbformat/v4/nbformat.v4.schema.json b/nbformat/v4/nbformat.v4.schema.json